AFR0011/SIRI-/README.md

 ```
 SIRI-/
-├── src/ # Source code for all functionalities
+├── Src/ # Source code for all functionalities
-├── assets/ # Media and resources used in the application
+├── Assets/ # Media and resources used in the application
-├── docs/ # Documentation and guides
-├── config/ # Configuration files, including API keys
+├── Config/ # Configuration files, including API keys
 └── README.md # Project documentation

 ```